LaxarJS/laxar/docs/manuals/events.md

 ## Event Reference

-The single relevant API provided by LaxarJS is the event bus.
+Possibly the most important API provided by LaxarJS to widgets is the event bus.
-This section lists the exact details of using it, and on how event names may be constructed.
+This section lists the exact details of using the event bus, and explains how events should be named.

 ### The Event Bus API

-The event bus is available to widgets and activities through `$scope.eventBus`.
+The event bus is injected into widget as `axEventBus`.
+It is also available as the `eventBus` property of the `axContext` injection (or `$scope` in AngularJS).
-It has only a few essential methods that allow to implement all patterns mentioned above.
+It has essential methods that allow to implement all patterns mentioned above.

 * `subscribe( eventPattern, callback [, options] )`